Monthly Archives: November 2011

 Packed with nutrients, cranberries are healthy and delicious, making dishes pop with flavor.
 They also can take many forms: juice, sauce, jam, dried and of course, fresh.
 When fresh, they pack a punch of tartness that overpowers their sweetness, but if you can get over the bite, it’s worth it.
 This “superfruit” is full of […]

-There are many variations on this southwestern classic, the common denominator being that the soup is ladled over strips of crisp corn tortilla.
-It’s a light and pleasant way to begin a meal with a southwestern theme.
+There are many variations on tortilla soup, a southwestern classic, the common denominator being a crisp corn tortilla garnish.
+This veggie-filled rendition is a light and pleasant way to begin a meal with a southwestern theme.

 The torte makes the ideal vegan Thanksgiving dish with its varied textures and savory flavors from the combination of wild rice, mushrooms, nuts, and sage.
 Served with a robust Mushroom Sauce on the side, this makes a hearty main dish and goes well with all the typical side dishes like cranberry sauce, sweet potatoes, chestnut […]